flyteorg/flytectl/docs/source/verbs.rst

 Verbs
 ------
-Flytectl verbs specify the actions to be performed on the resources such as create, get, update, and delete.
+Flytectl verbs specify the actions to be performed on the resources.
+Ex: create, get, update, and delete.

 .. toctree::
     :maxdepth: 1